HiroAgustin/generator-jekyll-utils/README.md

 ## Usage

-Cd into your Jekyll directory, run this command and follow the prompts.
+Cd into your Jekyll project or your `_posts` directory, run this command and follow the prompts.

 ```
 yo jekyll-utils:post
 ```

-You can also run the command from inside the `_posts` folder.

-If you are using the amazing [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb) you can also run it from root folder.
+If you are using the amazing [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb), you can also run it from root folder.

 ## Going the extra mile